Chief Marketing Officer (CMO) Resume Guide

 Once you have eliminated anything that doesn’t fit the bill, scrutinize your word use.
 Your resume must convey your ability to communicate strongly and accurately, since that is an absolute requirement for your position, so clear descriptions are important.

 Be aware that you must also show you are a person of action.
-Every word counts, so use powerful verbs and descriptors to make your case.
+Every word matters, so use powerful verbs and descriptors to make your case.
 If possible, avoid repeating the same verb.
-You can do something simple like googling “marketing action words” if you get stuck you might consider hiring us to help.
+You can do something simple like googling marketing action words.
+If you get stuck, you might consider hiring us to help.

-Also, remember that ultimately your audience is the C-suite, so demonstrate that you fit into the power structure and know-how to make valuable contributions across teams.
+Also, remember that ultimately your audience is the C-suite, so demonstrate that you fit into the power structure and that you know how to make valuable contributions across teams.

 Education and Awards